-Buyer personas are detailed profiles of your ideal volunteers, donors and recipients with whom your nonprofit wishes to engage.
-Each persona represents a different type person, with details that range from basic demographics to organizations they regularly support.
+Buyer personas are detailed profiles of your donors and recipients with whom your nonprofit wishes to engage.
+Each persona represents a different type of person, with details that range from basic demographics to organizations they regularly support.
 The more details you know about each persona, the more effective your nonprofit inbound marketing efforts can be.

 Steps for Creating Buyer Personas

-Buyer persona development involves researching your ideal donors, gathering information you need to flesh out their profiles, and then identifying and naming each persona created.
+Buyer persona development involves researching your ideal donors, gathering the information you need to flesh out their profiles, and then identifying and naming each persona created.

 1. Research Your Ideal Donors